-- Trouble swallowing that gets worse over time
+- Trouble swallowing, which gets worse over time

 - Pain, pressure, or burning in chest

-- Pain located behind the breastbone or throat
+- Pain behind breastbone or in the throat

 For many, esophageal cancer can be prevented by maintaining a healthy lifestyle, including not using tobacco, limiting alcohol intake, eating a healthy diet, and maintaining an ideal weight.
 Texas Oncology recommends people with Barrett’s esophagus get tested for signs of cancer.
 Preventing Barrett’s esophagus and esophageal cancer may be possible by treating reflux.
 If you have chronic heartburn or reflux, you should contact your physician as treatment may lower your risk of Barrett’s esophagus and esophageal cancer.